Using Prior Sex Related Incidents in California Sex Crimes

 Can Prosecutors Get Prior Sex-Related Incidents In Against a Defendant in a Sex Crime Case?

 This is a big issue in sex crime defense across Los Angeles County and across the country.
 In Los Angeles and in California, Evidence Code Section 1108 allows the prosecution to get in other offenses against a criminal defendant in a trial where the person is on trial for a sex-related offense.
-Our California criminal defense attorneys are providing an overview below.

 Defendant’s Propensity to Commit Sex Crimes